proinsias/proinsias.github.io/_pages/portfolio/tres.md

 -   First direction detection of light from extrasolar planets!
     TrES group identifies thermal emission from the hot Jupiter TrES-1.

--   TrES group announces the discovery of a new detached M Dwarf Eclipsing Binary!
+-   TrES group announces the discovery of a new detached M-Dwarf Eclipsing Binary!

 -   Discussion of identifying insidious blend contaminants common in wide--field transit surveys, such as TrES.